zyinghua/yinghua-website/_posts/2023-09-13-conda-setup-diary.md

     ```bash
    conda env create -f environment.yaml
    ```
-   that takes care of the installation of all necessary packages.
+   which takes care of the installation of all necessary packages.

 5. you can then activate the environment by running:
    ```bash